Likhithsai2580/RAVANA-WIKI/README.md

 A modern, responsive documentation system for the RAVANA AGI platform built with Next.js and Tailwind CSS.

+The source code for this project is available on [GitHub](https://github.com/OpenSource-Syndicate/RAVANA).

 ## Features

 - **Modern UI/UX**: Clean, responsive design with dark/light mode support